conestack/webresource/docs/source/overview.rst

         group=scripts
     )

-A group can be used to define the path for all resources inside the group.
-This applies only if contained groups not define ``path`` on it's own:
+A group can be used to define the path for all members.
+The group path takes precedence over its members paths:

 .. code-block:: python

     scripts = wr.ResourceGroup(name='scripts', path='js')

-This also works for nested groups.

 Deliver resources